ActuallyZach/ComputerScience/README.md

 - Zachary Lineman, writing and coding
 - Taryn DeFusco, editing and making sure my english is understandable
 - Sara Herdeer, made sure that it was understandable yet again
+- Sam Ferreria, made the entry on Game Maker Studio and recomended the addition of HTML.
 - Other People, Idk other people probably helped.
 I honestly can't really remember